All Products

 Document Center

-Container Service for Kubernetes:Deploy a gRPC Service in Knative
+Container Service for Kubernetes:Deploy a gRPC service in Knative

 Prerequisites

-Step 1: Depoy a gRPC Service
+Step 1: Deploy a gRPC service

 1. Log on to the ACK console.
-In the left-side navigation pane, click Clusters.
+In the left-side navigation pane, click ACK consoleClusters.

 apiVersion: serving.knative.dev/v1